Sign up and become a PSC customer for a chance to win a FREE Tesla Model 3 or 2x Enphase iQ 5P Batteries.

 As you can see, the high voltage DC power created a hot, sustained arc that could easily start a fire.

-Even a minor equipment malfunction, like a frayed cable or a loose electrical connection, can trigger a DC arc fault, potentially causing an instant and intense fire.
+Even a minor equipment malfunction, like a frayed cable or a loose electrical connection, can trigger a DC arc fault, potentially causing a fire.

 The AC arc fault, on the other hand, only made a brief, small arc that extinguished itself quickly.
 This difference is crucial for safety.